dominonatallia/CDISC01_RE_CSR/README.md

 # Template Reporting Effort repository

-This repo contains the folder structure to template a reporting effort making ADaM and TFL code for the Domino clinical trial demo
+This repo and corresponding Domino Project contains the folder structure to template a reporting effort making ADaM and TFL code for the Domino clinical trial demo.

+This repo project is copied by Clinical Programming team to instantiate a new study specfic reporting effort GitHub repo and Domino Project.

 # Directory structure